 Typically, I start pickling in the cooler months of September and October and enjoy the pickles starting in late November or December.

-This recipe's pickled cucumbers should last throughout the entire winter season until May.
+The cucumbers in this recipe should last the whole entire winter season until May.

 When stored in a cool location, canned pickles can last between 1-2 years.

 Vinegar, containing mild acetic acid, increases the acidity in the cucumbers and eliminates any potentially harmful microorganisms in the jars.
-This helps in preserving the cucumbers and preventing spoilage.
+This helps preserve the cucumbers and prevents spoilage.

 No, it's not.
 While I do incorporate some sugar in the brine, it's primarily to balance out the vinegar's acidity and enhance the overall flavor.
 My preference leans towards a more salty brine than a syrupy one.